Cal-Thoma/mgmap/README.md

 wget
 ```

-Add the following line to the
+Add the following line to the *blast_combo_search.txt* file and also add your email to the parameters where prompted.

 ```bash
 blastp -query fasta_files/FILE.faa -db ~/../public/ww_proteins.faa -outfmt 6 -max_target_seqs num_sequences > /input/protname_ww_blast.out